Wheel Alignment Machines Guide: Learn How They Improve Vehicle Safety and Tire Life

 • Computer processing systems

-Below is a simplified comparison of alignment machine technologies.
+Below is a comparison of different alignment technologies used in automotive workshops:

 Technology TypeMeasurement MethodAccuracy LevelCommon Use